 It’s raining and this sentence is false.

-If it’s sunny, then this sentence is false.
-But if it’s raining, then we have the beginning of a paradox.
+Here whether there is a paradox is contingent upon the weather.
+If it’s sunny, then the sentence is simply false, but if it’s raining, then we have the beginning of a paradox.

 The Strengthened Liar Paradox begins with the Strengthened Liar Sentence